MarcoMeter/neroRL/docs/enjoy.md

         --video=<path>             Specify a path for saving a video, if video recording is desired.
 The file's extension will be set automatically. [default: ./video].
-        --framerate=<n>            Specifies the frame rate of the to be rendered video. [default: 6] --website                  Specifies wether a website shall be generated. [default: False] --visualize-estimated-gt   Specifies wether the estimated ground truth shall be visualized (only works if a website or a video is generated). [default: False]
+        --framerate=<n>            Specifies the frame rate of the to be rendered video. [default: 6] --website                  Specifies wether a website shall be generated. [default: False] --visualize-estimated-gt   Specifies wether the estimated ground truth shall be visualized(only works if a website or a video is generated). [default: False]
-        --decoder-video            Specifies wether the decoder video for the website shall be generated. [default: False] --agent-video              Specifies wether the agent video for the website shall be generated. [default: False]
+        --decoder-video            Specifies wether the decoder video for the website shall be generated. [default: False]
     """
 ```